Ludwig von Mises: Life in Europe

+World War I

+During World War I, Ludwig von Mises was drafted by the Austrian government, despite being ideologically and morally opposed to the war.
+Like many who served in the front lines, he rarely spoke about his personal experiences, and even his Memoirs (1940) omits a detailed account of his time in the military.
+However, he briefly alluded to the harsh realities of war in his seminal work, Human Action (1949):

+In Memoirs (1940), the only thing he had to say about the war was how it affected his work:

+The same chapter concludes with how he coped with his involuntary servitude fighting as the aggressor in a war he wanted nothing to do with, and includes a quote from Virgil that would go on to become the slogan of the Mises Institute in Alabama:

+Inter-War Period: founding Austrian Institute of Economic Research and fleeing the Anschluss

+In 1927 Ludwig von Mises alongside fellow economist Friedrich August von Hayek established the Austrian Institute of Economic Research.
+The institute was modeled after the Ernst Wagemann's Berlin-based Institute for Economic Research.
+After the war, the institute was revived by Franz Nemschak under the name Austrian Institute for Economic Research.

+In 1934, Mises fled from Austria to Switzerland to escape the Nazis and in 1940 he emigrated from to the United States.
+On the day German forces entered Vienna during the Anschluss, they raided his apartment, confiscating his papers and library.
+These were believed to be lost or destroyed until rediscovered decades later in Soviet archives.
+At that time, Mises was living in Geneva, Switzerland.
+However, with the imminent Nazi occupation of France threatening to isolate Switzerland within Axis-controlled territory, he and his wife fled through France and reached the United States via Spain and Portugal.

 Work in the United States

-In 1940, Mises and his wife fled the German advance in Europe and emigrated to New York City in the United States.
+In 1940, Mises and his wife left Austria, by then a territory of Nazi Germany, and emigrated to New York City in the United States.
 He had come to the United States under a grant by the Rockefeller Foundation.
 Like many other classical liberal scholars who fled to the United States, he received support from the William Volker Fund to obtain a position in American universities.
 Mises became a visiting professor at New York University and held this position from 1945 until his retirement in 1969, though he was not salaried by the university.
 Businessman and libertarian commentator Lawrence Fertig, a member of the New York University Board of Trustees, funded Mises and his work.

 For part of this period, Mises studied currency issues for the Pan-Europa movement, which was led by Richard von Coudenhove-Kalergi, a fellow New York University faculty member and Austrian exile.
 In 1947, Mises became one of the founding members of the Mont Pelerin Society.

 In 1962, Mises received the Austrian Decoration for Science and Art for political economy at the Austrian Embassy in Washington, D.C.